sandredd/cs404.1-1/final.md

 If you choose to solve this problem, you'll find some starter code in the following file(s):

 - `java/src/edu/berkeley/cs/app/SortChecker.java`

+The following command will be used to test and grade your solution:

+    $ bazel test java/test/edu/berkeley/cs/app:sort_checker

 Hotkey Generation
 -----------------